The User Profile is covered in the following topics:

-- Synthetics: The Performance Dashboard module of the Synthetics section provides visibility into the health, performance, and availability of your network.
+- Synthetics: The Synthetics Dashboard module of the Synthetics section provides visibility into the health, performance, and availability of your network.

 - Data Explorer: Data Explorer is Kentik’s primary interface for manually exploring the network data stored in the main tables of the Kentik Data Engine.
 The query settings of the Data Explorer sidebar will be set to defaults.

-- Insights & Alerting: The Insights & Alerting page provides a centralized list of your organization’s insights (Kentik and custom).
+- Insights: The Insights page provides a centralized list of your organization’s insights (Kentik and custom).

-- Dashboard: Click this button to drop down a list from which you can choose a dashboard.
-You can filter the list to a specific dashboard by starting to enter its name.
+- Dashboard: Displays a drop-down list from which you can choose a dashboard.
+Filter the list to a specific dashboard by starting to enter its name.

-- Saved View: Click this button to drop down a list from which you can choose a saved view.
-You can filter the list to a specific saved view by starting to enter its name.
+- Saved View: Displays a drop-down list from which you can choose a saved view.
+Filter the list to a specific saved view by starting to enter its name.

 - Market Intelligence: The Kentik Market Intelligence page in the Service Provider section of the portal.